emmanr/personal-typescript-guide/README.md

 ```
 tsc index.ts
 ```
 this will generate an index.js which we will run in node or in the browser.
-But its a bit cumbersome to run 2 command (converting and running).
+But its a bit cumbersome to run 2 commands (converting and running).

 That's why we installed ts-node.
 Which convert and run our typescript in the node server.
 ```
-#tsc index.ts
 ts-node index.ts
 ```